nurpeiis/Arabic-DID/README.md

 - Learn how to assign weights based on the distance
 - jerusalem ps gives some location in london
-- al_suwayda is not syrian location, it is as suwayds
+- al_suwayda is not syrian location, it is as suwayda
+- what should we do with msa distance? equidistant with everyone